ArabianChain/dbix-stratum-proxy/README.md

 #Description

-This is Stratum Proxy for Dubaicoin based pools (RPCv2) using asynchronous networking written in Python Twisted.Originally developed for DwarfPool http://dwarfpool.com/eth.
+This is Stratum Proxy for Dubaicoin based pools (RPCv2) using asynchronous networking written in Python Twisted.
+Originally developed for DwarfPool http://dwarfpool.com/eth.
 Forked by Arabianchain technology developer  for http://eu2.pool.dubaicoin.org.

 **NOTE:** This fork is still in development.
 Some features may be broken.
 Please report any broken features or issues.